Loader gif

 Is there a chance I will receive my payment before Feb.
 1?

 The date the IRS gave us was Feb.
 1. There is a chance some impacted customers may receive their payments before that date, but we cannot guarantee it.
-The processing timeframe all depends on the speed of the IRS getting their systems running and is dependent upon the processing time of each customers’ banking institution.
+The processing timeframe all depends on the speed of the IRS getting their systems running and is upon the processing time of each customers’ banking institution.

 Does the IRS have my current bank information to reprocess my payment?

-If your banking information has not changed since the last time you filed a tax return or received the first stimulus payment (whichever occurred last), then yes, the IRS has your accurate banking information.
-Unfortunately, if you changed your bank account since the first time you received a stimulus payment and you did not update that information with the IRS directly, they will not have your new banking information.
+If your banking information has not changed since the last time you filed a return or received the first stimulus payment (whichever occurred last), then yes, the IRS has your accurate banking information.
+Unfortunately, if you changed your since the first time you received a stimulus payment and you did not update that information with the IRS directly, they will not have your new banking information.
 IN that instance, you can expect to receive your stimulus payment as a paper check.

 Can I update my banking information through TaxAct?